chmery/currency-conversion/README.md

-### currency-conversion
+### currency-exchange
-A simple currency conversion website that uses an API to retreive current exchange rates.
+A simple currency exchange website that uses an API to retreive current exchange rates.

 Used API: https://github.com/fawazahmed0/currency-api#readme